mucadele-cs319/BilHealth/README.md

 - Open cases to seek medical attention by specifying concerns
 - Request appointments through the opened case
 - Follow-up with cases by adding messages onto the open case
-- Share test results or past cases with a doctor by embedding them into the case
+- Share test results and past cases with a doctor while a case is open with them
 - Have a profile with medical history and relevant information such as past cases, physical measurements, etc.
 - View medical test results online